smogon/pokemon-showdown/CONTRIBUTING.md

 Here is a guide for squashing, if you need help with that: https://redew.github.io/rebaseguide/

-If while rebasing you somehow unintentionally break your pull request, do not close it and make a new one to replace it.
+If, while rebasing, you somehow unintentionally break your pull request, do not close it and make a new one to replace it.
 Instead, you can ask in the Development chatroom for help on trying to fix it; it can almost always be fixed.

 Code standards